rust-lang/rfcs/text/3550-new-range.md

   The iterator for `RangeInclusive` will yield values from `a` (inclusive) to `b` (inclusive) in steps of one.

 - `a..` denotes a range from `a` (inclusive) with no upper bound.
 It resolves to the type `std::ops::range::RangeFrom`.
-  The iterator for `RangeFrom` will yield values starting with `a` and increasing in steps on one.
+  The iterator for `RangeFrom` will yield values starting with `a` and increasing in steps of one.

 These types implement the `IntoIterator` trait, enabling their use directly in a `for` loop:
 ```rust